pyOpenSci/python-package-guide/tutorials/publish-conda-forge.md

     - pip
 ```

 If you have more advanced tests that you wish to run, you can add them here.
-However, you can also simple leave the tests section as it is.
+However, you can also simply leave the tests section as it is.

 ### Step 4: Submit a pull request to the staged-recipes repository